Warner-Bell/aws-bootcamp-cruddur-2023/journal/weekX.md

 # Technical Tasks

+## Required Homework

+After a complete teardown and redeploy of all resources related to my app back up to CloudFormation.
+The real work began!

 ## Sync tool for static website hosting

 We began week x with the intent to get our application working again after refactoring with cloudformation.